March 3, 2026

 • Network reliability/coverage

-• Flexibility with payment & cancellation
+• Flexibility with payment and cancellation

 Beginner’s guide to prepaid SIM cards